“Please welcome nineteen-year old Marie Parris to the stage”

 Winning this singing contest was a long shot from her lot in life.
 The audience’s chatter, laughter, loud voices stopped, mouths dropped with whispering words, “Wow, Oh My and Shh.”
 Marie sang with a warm, rich and incredible velvety quality, “Somewhere Over the Rainbow.”
 Wizard of Oz was the only movie she had seen besides Shirley Temple.
 Maire dreamed of being a glamorous star.

 The MC walked upon the stage as the final singer exited stage right.
 “What an evening lady’s and gentleman.
-The first annual Songbird Contest winner, will receive one hundred dollars, fly to in a private leir jet tomorrow, arriving onto Boston’s Jazz Scene.
+The first annual Songbird Contest winner, will receive one hundred dollars, fly in a private leir jet tomorrow, arriving onto Boston’s Jazz Scene.
 Your talent agent will discuss and all-expense paid twelve-month tour of the Eastern Seaboard before you leave tonight.
 If you are unable to leave tomorrow, the first runner up will take your place.”

 “Drum Roll Please!
 The winner is the lovely Marie Parris!”
-Her froze with shock and excitement.
+She froze with shock and excitement.
 Gracefully, she sauntered across the stage as the audience roared, every person standing, clapping hands, whistles sounding as Marie takes a bow.
 She arrived in Boston leaving her two little daughters behind.